adamchainz/django-upgrade/README.rst

 Usage
 =====

-``django-upgrade`` is a commandline tool that rewrites files in place.
-Pass your Django version as ``<major>.<minor>`` to the ``--target-version`` flag and a list of files. django-upgrade’s fixers will rewrite your code to avoid ``DeprecationWarning``\s and use some new features.
+``django-upgrade`` is a commandline tool that rewrites files in place to avoid ``DeprecationWarning``\s and use some new features.
 For example:

 .. code-block:: sh

-    django-upgrade --target-version 5.2 example/core/models.py example/settings.py
+    django-upgrade example/core/models.py example/settings.py

 ``django-upgrade`` focuses on upgrading your code and not on making it look nice.
 Run django-upgrade before formatters like `Black <https://black.readthedocs.io/en/stable/>`__.